North Macedonia

 Rebates/Incentives:

-• Available for feature films, TV series, documentaries, commercials, animation, and international co-productions
+• Formats: feature films, TV series, documentaries, commercials, animation and international co-productions

-The film rebate incentive is separate from filming permits, visas, work permissions, and drone approvals.
-Productions applying for the rebate should ensure that all eligible spend is incurred and documented locally, that contracts clearly reference North Macedonia, and that local labour and services comply with local regulations.
-Rebate applications should be submitted before principal photography begins.
+How it fits with permits and visas: the rebate is separate from filming permits, visas, work permissions and drone approvals.
+Productions should ensure eligible spend is incurred and documented locally, that contracts clearly reference North Macedonia, and that local labour and services comply with local regulation.

 Meet our Local Team